Different Types of Job Performance Reviews

 - The client owns all other information and can share it with their supervisor if they choose.

 How to Start the Process of a 360-Degree Review?

 I hope this blog post was helpful for you as you decide about your next job performance review.
-I’m available to answer any additional questions you might have about the process and would love to schedule a free consultation at your convenience.
+I’m available to answer any additional questions you might have about the process.
+Schedule a free consultation at your convenience, anytime!

 Folkman, Joseph and Zenger, Jack.
 What makes a 360-degree review successful, January 11, 2021.
 BusinessMirror.com